fireship-io/fireship.io/hugo/content/lessons/firebase-microservices-with-cloud-run/index.md

 **Some of the things you might do with it...**

-- Deploy server-rendered SSR frontend apps to Firebase, like Angular Universal, Nuxt, or Next.
+- Deploy server-rendered SSR frontend apps to Firebase Hosting, like Angular Universal, Nuxt, or Next.
-- Host WordPress, Drupal, Joomla, etc to Firebase Hosting.
+- Host WordPress, Drupal, Joomla, etc on Firebase Hosting.
-- Deploy a restful API with Ruby-on-Rails, Rust, Java, Go - you name it.
 - Create a RESTful or GraphQL API.

-### Stateless Server
+- Perform background tasks in any programming language.
+- And really anything else you can imagine

+{{% box icon="scroll" class="box-blue" %}}
+#### What is a Stateless Container?

 The server you deploy ti Cloud Run must be *stateless*, which is a requirement for any code running in a serverless environment.
-This means you should not save anything other than temporary files on the filesystem and you cannot use a database in the container, ie PostgreSQL, MySQL, etc.
+This means you should not save anything other than temporary files on the filesystem and you cannot use a database in the container, ie PostgreSQL, MySQL, etc. All persistent data should be handed off to a different service like Cloud Storage or Firestore.
+{{% /box %}}

 ## Step 0: Prerequisites

+The following steps demonstrate how to deploy a serverside-rendered SSR JavaScript app (Nuxt/Vue) with Cloud Run.

 1. Install [Docker](https://docs.docker.com/v17.12/install/)
 1. Install [Google Clould SDK](https://cloud.google.com/sdk/)